Subscribe to my Newsletter

-Ezoic* may look like an ad network, but it’s actually a software that helps you place ads on your blog and generate revenue.
+Ezoic may look like an advertising network, but it’s actually software that helps you place ads on your blog and generate revenue.
 Ezoic uses artificial intelligence to find out exactly which and how much advertising might interest your readers, and thus ensures, according to its own statements, that

 a) the user experience becomes better